Terence Hill: International films

-Hill again starred with Spencer in Watch Out, We're Mad (1974) and Two Missionaries (1974) then without him in the spaghetti Western A Genius, Two Partners and a Dupe (1975).
+Hill again starred with Spencer in Watch Out, We're Mad (1974) and Two Missionaries (1974), then without him in the spaghetti Western A Genius, Two Partners and a Dupe (1975).
 He moved from Italy to live in the US and settled in Stockbridge, Massachusetts, in the Berkshires.

 Dino De Laurentiis cast Hill in his first English-language film, Mr. Billion (1977), directed by Jonathan Kaplan for 20th Century Fox, co-starring Valerie Perrine and Jackie Gleason.
-It was a box office flop.
+It was a box-office flop.

-After returning to Italy for Crime Busters (1977) with Spencer, Hill then made another English-language movie, March or Die (1977), an $8 million French Foreign Legion tale for Lew Grade, co starring Gene Hackman and Catherine Deneuve.
-It was a box office disappointment.
+After returning to Italy for Crime Busters (1977) with Spencer, Hill then made another English-language movie, March or Die (1977), an $8 million French Foreign Legion tale for Lew Grade, co-starring Gene Hackman and Catherine Deneuve.
+It was a box-office disappointment.

 Despite his fluency in Italian and English, Hill was usually dubbed by other actors in both languages.
-In the Italian versions of his films, various actors provided his voice until the late 1960s, where he was primarily dubbed by Sergio Graziani; he was voiced by Pino Locchi from 1970 to 1983, and by Michele Gammino from 1983 to 1996.
-For English dubs, Lloyd Battista dubbed him in six films, including the "Cat Stevens and Hutch Bessy" trilogy, while Roger Browne dubbed him in most of his early 1970s films (They Call Me Trinity to A Genius, Two Partners and a Dupe); from Mr. Billion onward, Hill dubbed his own English voice.
+In the Italian versions of his films, various actors provided his voice until the late 1960s, when he was primarily dubbed by Sergio Graziani; he was voiced by Pino Locchi from 1970 to 1983, and by Michele Gammino from 1983 to 1996.
+For English dubs, Lloyd Battista dubbed him in six films, including the Cat Stevens and Hutch Bessy trilogy, while Roger Browne dubbed him in most of his early 1970s films (They Call Me Trinity to A Genius, Two Partners and a Dupe); from Mr. Billion onward, Hill dubbed his own English voice.

 Hill and Spencer starred in Odds and Evens (1978), I'm for the Hippopotamus (1979), Who Finds a Friend Finds a Treasure (1981), and Go for It (1983).
 Without Spencer, Hill made Org (1979), which he also produced, and Super Fuzz (1980).